geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-21.md

 Flags that modify the interpretation of an annotation.
 One (or more) of NOT, contributes_to, colocalizes_with.

+See also the [documentation on qualifiers](http://geneontology.org/docs/go-annotations/#annotation-qualifiers) in the GO annotation guide

     This field is not mandatory; cardinality 0, 1, >1; for cardinality >1 use a pipe to separate entries (e.g. NOT|contributes_to)

 #### GO ID (column 5)